-Generally, doctors advise a barrier method only for the time a person is actually having the treatment and for about a week after treatment.
+Generally, doctors advise a barrier method for the time a person is actually having the treatment.
+And a barrier method for about a week after treatment.

 Advice like this can be worrying, but this does not mean that you have to avoid being intimate with your partner.
 You can still have close contact and continue to enjoy sex.

-If your partner is having external radiotherapy treatment it's fine to have intercourse if you both want to.
+If your partner is having external radiotherapy treatment it is fine to have intercourse if you both want to.